BdR76/CSVLint/docs/readme.md

 ### Split valid and invalid values ###

-Split valid and invalid values is usefull when an integer column also contains string values like `error` or `N/A`.
+Split valid and invalid values is useful when an integer column also contains string values like `error` or `N/A`.
 This option will create a new column with just the valid values and a new column containing invalid values.